-(e) Automobile Allowance
+D) Automobile Allowance

 Employees shall not be required to supply a vehicle to perform their duties as a condition of employment.
-Where an employee is requested by the Employer and agrees to use a private automobile to carry out their duties, a mileage allowance shall be paid by the Employer that is equal to the mileage allowance of the BCSTA as amended from time to time.
+Where an employee is requested by the Employer to use a private automobile to carry out their duties, a mileage allowance shall be paid equal to the mileage allowance of the BCSTA as amended from time to time.

-Mileage to and from the employee's place of residence shall be payable under this provision if such mileage is incurred when the employee is required by the Employer to use a private automobile to carry out duties during a special "call-out" outside of the employee's regular hours of work.
+Mileage to and from the employee's place of residence shall be payable under this provision if such mileage is incurred when the employee is required by the Employer to use a private automobile to carry out duties during a special "callout" outside of the employee's regular hours of work.